-Pregnant women are often advised to take iron supplements, and they can also be helpful for some others.
-Vegetarians and vegans may benefit, as the richest sources of iron are meat and seafood.
+Pregnant women are often advised to take iron supplements.
+Vegetarians and vegans may also benefit, as the richest sources of iron are meat and seafood.

-Those who have heavy periods may also benefit from increasing their iron levels with supplements.
+Those who have heavy periods may benefit from increasing their iron levels with supplements, too.